BIFROST: A First-Principles Model of Polarization Mode Dispersion in Optical Fiber: Introduction

 Whether PMD is a challenge to be mitigated or a tool to be used, investigating these applications requires a model of PMD.
 Historically, real-world fiber links were described using weakly constrained models that did not depend on the underlying physical mechanisms of PMD \cite{OldModel1, OldModel_TimeStochastic, OG_PMD_Analysis, CzeglediOFC}.
 A more physically constrained model would be more useful across applications.
 For fiber sensors, such a model could shed light on the consequences of environmental noise such as temperature changes or vibrations.
 In applications where PMD mitigation is needed, modeling can tie observed PMD to the location of time-varying elements, such as a data closet with poor temperature control or a haphazardly dangling fiber length buffeted by HVAC turbulence.
 In quantum networks, a physical fiber model could predict the contribution of PMD to entanglement infidelity for different qubit encodings (e.g. polarization, frequency or time-bin) and examine the feasibility of approaches to PMD compensation.
 Tying PMD to physical parameters such as temperature is critical to many of these applications.

-In this work, we construct a first-principles model of PMD in optical fibers.
+In this work, we construct a first-principles model of PMD in optical fibers, in which all parts of the fiber and its behavior in time are modeled by fiber geometries, materials, and stresses.
 The model is implemented in an open-source Python library \cite{Git} known as the Birefringence in Fiber: Research and Optical Simulation Toolkit (BIFROST).
 This toolkit is a bridge between prior literature and the needs of current application domains.
 (In this work, we will use ``BIFROST'' to refer to both the Python implementation of the model and to the model itself.)
 We begin by reviewing the history of optical fibers relevant for our work.
 Then we describe the top-level model of BIFROST, review the physics included in the model, and enumerate the data sources used in the numerical calculation of fiber parameters.
 Then we compare prior work to simulations from BIFROST to validate our model.
 Finally, we perform a brief example investigation with BIFROST to demonstrate its utility, and discuss future directions.